 How to get a birth certificate and passport for a child born abroad

-In order to obtain a Slovak birth certificate, it is necessary to contact the registry office of the parent’s (last) place of residence.
-The registry office will draw up a birth record which contains information about both the parents and the child at the time of the child’s birth.
-The parents shall present a valid identity document.
+Subsequently, it is necessary to contact the Registry Office (Matrika) competent according to the parent’s (last) residence for the purpose of issuing the birth certificate.
+A record of the birth is drawn up at the Registry Office, which contains data about the parents and the child at the time of the child’s birth.
+The parents must present a valid identity document.

 Documents needed to issue a Slovak birth certificate